MStabryla/Portfolio/README.md

 # EN - Portfolio

-Portfolio is a web site project created in Vue.js framework and hosted on ASP.NET webapp.
+Portfolio is a web site project created in Vue 3 framework and hosted on ASP.NET webapp.